Access to safe, nutritious and sufficient food should be a birth right, but for many people on this planet it isn’t.

 Better animal welfare, precision farming, new technologies, optimised feed and waste handling have reduced emissions - and increased yield.
 At the same time, many farms are generating green energy.

-In all modesty, I can say that the farmer owners of Arla are among the best and most climate-efficient dairy farmers in the world.
+Arla's farmer owners are already on the journey to lower the carbon impact of dairy with a 7 per cent CO2e reduction per kilo milk since 2015.
 Our 140 year old farmer-owned cooperative model is perfect for securing farmer-led decisions and action towards better food for more people.
 When the cooperative decides to take a step forward, 9,400 farmers are taking the step together, scaling the social impact for the benefit of consumers across the world.

 Data will lead the way